egold555/PLU-CS330-Final/README.md

 - GPT 3.5 Turbo is the best and fastest model for this task
 - Orca 2 is the best local model for this task
 - Every LLAMA model is bad at this task
-- **This is not a very simple task for a AI to accomplish, dispite being a simple task on paper.**
+- **This is not a very simple task for a AI to accomplish, despite being a simple task on paper.**

 ## Basic Troubleshooting